 - The Entry widget is used to take input from the user.
 It provides a blank space where the user can type any text.

-- Entry widget is used multiple times in the code this explanation is implemented on all.
+- The entry widget is used multiple times in the code; this explanation is implemented for all.

-- Entry keyword is used to all call entry widget and it is placed on the right_frame
+- Entry keyword is used to call the entry widget and it is placed on the right_frame

 - We are using the grid as a geometry method to position the text.